ardura/Scrollscope/README.md

 # Scrollscope by Ardura

-Available as a VST3 and CLAP
+Available as a VST3 and CLAP.
+This is an oscilloscope with a few different features I’ve wanted for myself.
+So I’m sharing that!

 ## Example
 [![Scrollscope Frequency Analyzer](https://markdown-videos-api.jorgenkh.no/url?url=https%3A%2F%2Fyoutu.be%2Fbsk1fAZlk-k)](https://youtu.be/bsk1fAZlk-k)